 Two teams per site will be awarded a cash prize of $1,000.

-* All awarded proposals will be presented to a group of related humanitarian organizations and philanthropies with credits to participants.
+* Projects of the winning teams and honorable mentions will be presented to a group of related humanitarian organizations and philanthropies with credits to participants.

 Registration (rolling basis): Nov.
 13, 2017 11:59 PM EST - Feb.
 1, 2018 11:59 PM EST